You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 When you don’t sleep enough, your body produces more ghrelin (the hunger hormone) and less leptin (the fullness hormone).
 You wake up hungrier and less able to feel satisfied, which directly undermines everything the GLP-1 medication is trying to do.
 Poor sleep also impairs the prefrontal cortex, the part of your brain responsible for impulse control.
 That’s why late-night snacking is such a common and frustrating pattern.
 The brain is too tired to say no.

 Aim for seven to nine hours per night.
 Consistent timing matters more than total hours.
 Going to bed at 11 PM and waking at 7 AM every day will serve you better than random eight-hour windows.
 Cool room, dark environment, no screens for 30 minutes before bed.
-These aren’t complicated, but they’re things most people know and don’t actually do.
+None of this is a secret, it’s just the stuff most people know and skip anyway.

 If you’re struggling with sleep, treat it as a clinical priority, not an inconvenience.
 Talk to your doctor.
 Consider what caffeine timing, stress levels, or screen exposure might be interfering.
 GLP-1 therapy asks a lot of your metabolism.
 Give your body the recovery time it needs to keep up.